Ericsson/ecchronos/docs/METRICS.md

 Which metrics should be enabled is controlled by `statistics.excluded` in `ecc.yml` file.
 The `statistics.excluded` takes an array of quoted regexes to disable metrics.

+## Driver metrics

+The cassandra driver used by ecChronos also has metrics on its own.
+Driver metrics are exposed in the same way as ecChronos metrics and can be excluded in the same way as ecChronos metrics.

+For list of available driver metrics, refer to sections `session-level metrics and node-level metrics` in [datastax reference configuration](https://docs.datastax.com/en/developer/java-driver/4.14/manual/core/configuration/reference/)

 ## Files

 There are four metric files on node-level and four metric files per table.